fectec/CoppeliaSimMobileRobots/README.md

 </p>

 <p align="justify">
-Inside CoppeliaSim, go to <code>File → Open Scene</code> and load the <code>camera_car.ttt</code> file located in the <code>scenes</code> folder.
+Inside CoppeliaSim, go to <code>File → Open Scene</code> and load the desired <code>.ttt</code> file located in the <code>scenes</code> folder.
 This will load the full simulation environment, including the Lua and Python scripts attached to the objects, which you can also find in the <code>scripts</code> folder:
 </p>

 <ul>
   <li><strong><code>simulation_time_publisher.lua</code></strong><br>
-    Publishes the current simulation time (in seconds) on the <code>/simulationTime</code> ROS 2 topic using a <code>std_msgs/msg/Float32</code> message.
-Helps synchronize ROS 2 nodes with the simulation clock.
+    Publishes the current simulation time (in seconds) on the <code>/simulationTime</code> ROS2 topic using a <code>std_msgs/msg/Float32</code> message.
+Helps synchronize ROS2 nodes with the simulation clock.
   </li>

   <li><strong><code>differential_drive.lua</code></strong><br>